ivy-nguyen12/Stock_Signal_Prediction/README.md

 - Scenario simulation showed high potential return with modest accuracy

 ## Key Deliverables
-- Jupyter Notebook: `notebooks/Group_Project_Stock_Market_Signals_Team_12B.ipynb`
+- Jupyter Notebook: `Notebooks/Stock_Market_Signal_Prediction_Team_12B.ipynb`
 - Final project report (PDF)
-- Visuals and scenario analysis summaries

 ## What I Learned
 - Tree-based models are effective for technical signal classification but have clear limitations in financial time-series
 - Predicting stock returns using classification is inherently difficult due to market noise, data biases, and unpredictability
-- I learned that models like Gradient Boosting are not robust for capturing temporal patterns — incorporating time-aware models like LSTM may lead to better results
+- Models like Gradient Boosting are not robust for capturing temporal patterns — incorporating time-aware models like LSTM may lead to better results
 - Broader variables (macroeconomic, fundamental, and news data) are important but were not included in this version

 ## What I Plan to Improve